 The Company's unrestricted Tier 1 regulatory capital is made up of equity contributed in KLP, share capital in KLP Skadeforsikring and KLP Bedriftspensjon, the share premium reserve in KLP Bedriftspensjon AS, and a reconciliation reserve for the Group.
-The reconciliation reserve ensures that the difference between assets and liabilities in the Solvency II balance sheet is reflected in own funds.
+The reconciliation reserve ensures that the difference between assets and liabilities in the Solvency II balance-sheet is reflected in Tier 1 and 2 capital.
 The hybrid Tier 1 perpetual capital is also included in Tier 1 (restricted).
-To cover the Solvency Capital Requirement at Group level, participations in KLP Banken AS and KLP Kapitalforvaltning AS are deducted and replaced with these companies' eligible capital calculated according to relevant sector-level rules.
-All Tier 1 capital is classed as basic own funds.
+To cover the Solvency Capital Requirement at Group level, participations in KLP Banken AS and KLP Kapitalforvaltning AS are deducted and replaced with these companies' Tier 1 and 2 capital calculated according to relevant sector-level rules All Tier 1 capital is classed as own funds.